After Fayette County’s first proposed injection well is withdrawn, residents worry there may be more to come

 Ohio has over 200 injection wells and accepts millions of gallons of Pennsylvania’s fracking waste.
 In recent months, Ohio regulators have suspended several wells where fluids had migrated into nearby oil and gas wells.
 Another set of Ohio wells was suspended after toxic brine releases to the surface.

+He said the county is home to a number of dairy farms whose income and water sources could be jeopardized due to contamination.
+“If we don’t have clean water, we don’t have nothing,” said Smith.

-Smith and others went “door to door” informing residents about the July 2023 EPA hearing on the proposed well.
+Smith and others went “door to door,” informing residents about the July 2023 EPA hearing on the proposed well.
 Once the word got out, “it just kept spreading like wildfire,” said Smith.
-Over 100 members of the community, including both environmentalists and fossil-fuel industry workers, gathered at a local church to express their dismay in the project.
+Over 100 members of the community, including both environmentalists and fossil-fuel industry workers, gathered at a local church to express their dismay at the project.